Loita Forest: Name and history

-The translation of "Forest of the Lost Child" is based on a Maasai legend about a young girl.
+The name "Forest of the Lost Child" is based on a Maasai legend about a young girl.
 According to the legend, the girl was taking care of some animal calves when some of them got loose and wandered into the forest.
 The girl went into the forest to find them.
 The calves eventually returned home without her.
-Family members and Maasai warriors marched through the forest to find her, but the girl never came out.
+Family members and Maasai warriors marched through the forest to find her, but the girl was never found.